Fair Labor Standards Act of 1938: Practical application

 The Fair Labor Standards Act applies to "employees who are engaged in interstate commerce or in the production of goods for commerce, or who are employed by an enterprise engaged in commerce or in the production of goods for commerce" unless the employer can claim an exemption from coverage.
 Generally, an employer with at least $500,000 of business or gross sales in a year satisfies the commerce requirements of the FLSA, and therefore that employer's workers are subject to the Fair Labor Standards Act's protections if no other exemption applies.
 Several exemptions exist that relieve an employer from having to meet the statutory minimum wage, overtime, and record-keeping requirements.
-The largest exceptions apply to the so-called "white collar" exemptions that are applicable to professional, administrative and executive employees.
+The largest exceptions apply to the so-called "white collar" exemptions that are applicable to professional, administrative and executive employees, though exemptions also exist for jobs such as movie theater workers.
 Exemptions are narrowly construed, as an employer must prove that the employees fit "plainly and unmistakably" within the exemption's terms.

 The Fair Labor Standards Act applies to "any individual employed by an employer" but not to independent contractors or volunteers because they are not considered "employees" under the FLSA.
 Still, an employer cannot simply exempt workers from the Fair Labor Standards Act by calling them independent contractors, and many employers have illegally and incorrectly classified their workers as independent contractors.
 Some employers similarly mislabel employees as volunteers.
 Courts look at the "economic reality" of the relationship between the putative employer and the worker to determine whether the worker is an independent contractor.
 Courts use a similar test to determine whether a worker was concurrently employed by more than one person or entity; commonly referred to as "joint employers".
 For example, a farm worker may be considered jointly employed by a labor contractor (who is in charge of recruitment, transportation, payroll, and keeping track of hours) and a grower (who generally monitors the quality of the work performed, determines where to place workers, controls the volume of work available, has quality control requirements, and has the power to fire, discipline, or provide work instructions to workers).

 In many instances, employers do not pay overtime properly for non-exempt jobs, such as not paying an employee for travel time between job sites, activities before or after their shifts, and preparation central to work activities.
 If an employee is entitled to overtime, the employer must pay them one and a half times their "regular rate of pay" for all hours they work over 40 in the same work week.

 Employees employed in a ministerial role by a religiously affiliated employer are not entitled to overtime under the act.

 During World War II, the Army-Navy "E" Award for excellence in war production required maintaining the fair labor standards established under the Act.

+Exemptions

+The Fair Labor Standards Act sets minimum wage, overtime pay, recordkeeping, and child labor standards, but certain employees may be exempt.
+The exemptions include executive, administrative, professional, computer employee, and outside sales exemptions.